pvondrlik/threading_or_not/README.md

 # threading_or_not
 The purpose of this project is to show, that threading is not always the better option.
-In did this project as part of my OS class but added bonus parts and some extra implementaions.
+In did this project as part of my OS class but added bonus parts and some extra implementations.

 ### Description
 The programm executes 10 different calculations on a random initialized list saving the result in an output file.